Memories (Maroon 5 song): Composition

 The song was written by Adam Levine, Stefan Johnson, Jordan Johnson, Michael Pollack, Jacob Kasher Hindlin, Jon Bellion and Vincent Ford, and produced by Levine and the Monsters and the Strangerz.
 The song is based on the harmonic sequence and melody of "Canon in D" by Johann Pachelbel.
-The song is in the key of B major, and Levine's vocals span from D#4 to the high note of G#5.
-The song has a tempo of 91 beats per minute.

 Critical reception

 "Memories" generated a polarized reception from music critics.
 Rolling Stone India listed it among the worst songs of 2019.
 In The Guardian, Graeme Virtue was critical of the track's "trite" lyrics, and dismissed it as "fun-free dreck".
 Pitchforks Dani Blum found the guitar line "cloying" and the take on tragedy "pallid".
 Evening Standard reviewer David Smyth called the song's use of "Canon in D Major" a "ghastly poaching".
 Jason Friedman of Paste derided it for being as "viscerally annoying" as the band's 2016 single "Don't Wanna Know".
 Spin listed "Memories" as one of the worst songs of 2019, describing it as "a replica of a replica of a replica, sticky with the residue of borrowed emotion but hollow of anything resembling its own".

 In more enthusiastic reviews, Jon Dolan of Rolling Stone viewed the song as "a sweet, somber, genuinely felt ballad".
 Similarly, El Hunt of NME called it a "sharp pop song" with "substance and heart".
 Maeve McDermott of USA Today felt the track is "primed for end-of-summer nostalgia" and compared Levine's vocals to Sting.